Toddler travel essentials actually worth buying

 When they were tired, we always needed to have them either with us or in bed while with a stroller, we were able to settle them and go out for a meal with them peacefully asleep beside us.
 Family travel win!

-Here you can find our selection of the best travel strollers (for Europe but really, for anywhere).
+Here you can find our selection of the best travel strollers (for Europe but really, for anywhere) and if you have two kids like us, our favorite double strollers for travel here.

 If you are not on the market for a travel stroller, you can always gate check your own so while having a lightweight stroller helps, the one you have at home can also do!